CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

-“SDS §8 directs splash goggles for H319 (serious eye irritation, Cat 2A).
-The aerosol form factor concentrates mist at face height during engine-bay overhead spraying — the same chemistry that classifies as a Cat 2A irritant in §2 is what reaches the eye in this exposure scenario.”
+“SDS §8 directs eye protection for H319 (eye irritation Cat 2A).
+The aerosol form factor concentrates mist at face height during engine-bay overhead spraying · the same chemistry that classifies as a Cat 2A irritant in §2 is what reaches the eye in this exposure scenario.
+H319 is irritation (reversible) not serious damage (H318), so the SDS-translated tier is recommended.”

 — Gunk